significa/significa-style/README.md

 ## Development

-It uses `learn` and `yarn workspace` to manage and publish the packages.
+It uses `lerna` and `yarn workspace` to manage and publish the packages.

 ### Publishing